amumei/angular-seed/README.md

-# angular-seed
+# Angular-Seed

 Simple angular-seed using npm, Bower and Grunt